 Tracey was born in Maryland and started farming in North Carolina.
-Her formal background is in public health, but from her desk window she kept daydreaming about what it would be like to spend all day outside, growing vegetables.
-Happily, she discovered the two worlds aren’t so far apart and farming can be done in a way that improves the health of people and the planet.
-In addition to vegetables, Tracey loves to grow native plants and flowers.
-She also loves bees, reading books, and riding bikes.
-She is honored to join the Freshtown team and help to grow good food for our friends and neighbors.
+Her formal background is in public health, but from her desk window she kept daydreaming about what it would be like to spend all day outside growing vegetables.
+Luckily the worlds of farming and public health aren’t so far apart and there are way fewer desks in the field.
+In addition to vegetables, Tracey likes to read books and ride bikes.

 Kate loves all things water, soil, and data!
-She is an environmental civil engineer by education and trade.
-Kate got her start working on remediating contaminated soils all over the West, contracting for the EPA.
 Though Kate cannot be on the farm day to day, she is an asset.
-She designs, models, and builds the farm infrastructure from irrigation to farm stand structure.
-On top of all that, she helps figure out the data we need and sets up our spreadsheets and so that we can constantly learn and get better.
-Kate makes everything more efficient!
+From wash/pack to farm stand she designs, models, and builds the farm infrastructure.
+On top of all that, she helps figure out the data we need and sets up some of our spreadsheets, so we can constantly learn and get better.

 Liam is a high school soccer player, musician, and spitball champion.
 Though he cannot be on the farm full-time, he helps build farm infrastructure, takes on farmers’ market responsibilities and leads some of our special projects.
 When he is not schooling or farming, Liam likes to play board games, hike and ride his bike.

 Ryan is a vegetable peddler extraordinaire and consummate chef.
 When not working to clean up environmental contamination he helps a ton with vegetable logistics, going to market, and scheming on farm projects.
 His passion for compost and soil biology was an early spark for conversation and continues to be an asset for the farm.
 He loves animals, backpacking, and all things Ween and bikes.